Worldwide, over 200 million people are unemployed, and tourism provides 292 million jobs

 Sustainable livelihoods: In Madagascar, “Average annual income for an agricultural household in Anosy is 686,000 Ariary (approximately £170) – among the poorest in the country” (INSTAT, 2010) and the country currently ranks 120th out of 128 countries listed on the Women’s Economic Opportunity Index (Economist Intelligence Unit, 2012)

-- SEED Madagascar works to develop business opportunities for local people, providing them with skills that can be passed on to future generations.
+- SEED Madagascar works to develop business opportunities for local people, providing them income and skills that can be passed on to future generations.

 Its Stitch Sainte Luce project, now a thriving independent business, trains women in producing and selling high quality embroidered products, language and business skills to provide a sustainable livelihood.
 The products take inspiration from the diverse local wildlife and environment, linking consumer demand to local desire for conservation.
 As a result, the women are buying better food for their families, going to the doctor more often, and sending their children to school.
 With true community spirit, they are also financially supporting others in the village – an average of 11 extra people per woman.